Kitchen Cabinet Materials: Solid Wood vs MDF vs Plywood Compared

 Cons:

-Veneered doors feature a thin layer of real wood glued over a core material like MDF or particle board.
+Veneered doors use a thin layer of real wood applied over a core material such as MDF or particle board.
+In many cases, the center panel is veneered while the frame components (stiles and rails) are solid wood.

 Pros: